-Eliminate Odors.
+Eliminate odors in the trashcan.
 Spray the inside of the trashcan with a mixture of vinegar, essential oils and water first.

 Keep the shower streak-free.
 This is one of my favorite uses of vinegar!
 Fill a sponge wand with vinegar and a few drops of Dawn dish soap.
 Keep it by the shower and when you’re done with your shower, do a quick wipe down of the shower walls.
 Just rinse off with water when you’re done.
 You’ll never need to spend hours scrubbing soap scum-y walls.

 Brighten dingy coffee cups and teacups.
 If you’re a coffee drinker like I am, stains happen.
 Just gently scrub stains with equal parts vinegar and baking soda.

 Clean a Keurig.
 Run a cup of vinegar through your Keurig like you do normally.
-You’ll need to run at least 2 cups of plain water through before using it again to make sure that all of the vinegar is out.
+You’ll need to run at least 2 cups of plain water through it before using it again to make sure that all of the vinegar is out.

 Clean your coffee maker.
 Run a full pot of half vinegar and half water and run it through the coffee maker.
-If you have any buildup on your coffee pot, you can let the hot mixture sit in the coffee pot before scrubbing lightly with baking soda if there is any residual hard water marks.
+If you have any buildup on your coffee pot, you can let the hot mixture sit in the coffee pot before scrubbing lightly with baking soda if there are any residual hard water marks.
 Once it’s clean, run 2 full cycles of plain water to make sure to use up any vinegar left in the system before making coffee.

 Clean and deodorize the toilet.
 Pour a cup or more of diluted (1:1 water and vinegar) white distilled vinegar into the bowl.
-Let sit several hours or overnight.
+Let sit for several hours or overnight.
 Scrub well with a toilet brush and flush.
 Add in a few drops of your favorite essential oils (my favorites are lavender and tea tree oil).
 Keep a spray bottle of this mixture handy in the bathroom to use when needed.

 Eliminate carpet stains.
 Mix 2 tablespoons white distilled vinegar and ¼ cup salt or baking soda into a paste.
 Rub the mixture into the stain and it let dry completely.
 Vacuum the residue the next day.
 (Always test an out-of-sight part of the carpet first.)

 Remove ballpoint marks.
-If you get pen on your walls (not that my kids would ever do that…) wet a sponge or rag with full-strength white vinegar on the marks.
+If you get pen on your walls (not that my kids would ever do that…*eyeroll*) wet a sponge or rag with full-strength white vinegar and use on the marks.
 Repeat until the marks are gone.

 Wipe off a dirty faucet.
-To get rid of lime buildup, make a paste of 1 teaspoon vinegar and 2 tablespoons salt.
+To get rid of lime buildup on a faucet, make a paste of 1 teaspoon vinegar and 2 tablespoons salt.
 Apply to sink fixtures and rub with a cloth.
 Use until it’s gone.